CommuniCityProject/communicity_toolbox/README.md

 ## Overview

 The Toolbox project aims to provide a set of software components, services and approaches to support the design and development of innovative solutions inside the [CommuniCity Project](https://communicity-project.eu/).
-The main objective of the toolbox is, on one hand, to enable developers to speed up and simplify the implementation of city solutions, and on the other hand, to provide tools that enable the interoperability between existing systems and developers' solutions and ensure the replicability of the developed applications.
+The main objective of the toolbox is, on the one hand, to enable developers to speed up and simplify the implementation of city solutions, and on the other hand, to provide tools that enable the interoperability between existing systems and developers' solutions and ensure the replicability of the developed applications.

-More precisely, the main features that the Toolbox offers are:
+More precisely, the Toolbox offers the following main features:
-- A set of ready-to-use AI solutions that uses an NGSI-LD context broker to get and post data based on well-defined data models.
+- A set of ready-to-use AI solutions that use an NGSI-LD context broker to get and post data based on well-defined data models.
-- Specifications of the used data models.
+- Specifications of the data models used.
-- Full support of the first three MIMs.
+- Full support for the first three MIMs.
 - A collection of machine learning models spanning various domains.
-- A collection of tools and implementations that helps developers build MIM-based solutions.
+- A collection of tools and implementations that help developers build MIM-based solutions.

 ### OASC MIMs

 [Minimal Interoperability Mechanisms](https://mims.oascities.org/basics/oasc-mims-introduction) (MIMs) are universal tools for achieving interoperability of data, systems, and services between cities and suppliers around the world.
 MIMs are based on a set of baseline specifications and references related to the different cities and communities that are part of the [OASC network](https://oascities.org/).

-The current version of the Toolbox supports the following reference implementation of the first three MIMs.
+The current version of the Toolbox supports the following reference implementations of the first three MIMs.
 Future improvements of the Toolbox will offer availability of more reference implementations and support for new MIMs:

 #### MIM1 - Context Information Management

 Context information contains comprehensive status information about real-world entities defined in a structured way with a formal definition.
-The Toolbox components are designed to produce context data based on the [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf) standard which can be then published to a context broker, making it available to any application.
+The Toolbox components are designed to produce context data based on the [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf) standard which can then be published to a context broker, making it available to any application.
 This approach enables an efficient way of retrieving and publishing data, utilizing a well-known standard and unifying the output of each component on a single common endpoint.

 The proposed implementation is [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD), a Context Broker for context data management that supports both the NGSI-LD and the NGSI-v2.